 Broom Sedge is excellent for wildlife, as it works as a cover for small wildlife, and as nesting material for many types of wildlife

 The seeds are great food for birds, and the whole plant is excellent for grazing deer.
 Plus, the tall grass works as a windbreaker for livestock, and wild animals.
 Broom Sedge also aides in the control of erosion.
 Broom Sedge grows in clumps and has dense, erect tufts of flowering clusters.
 The plant has erect, ascending leaf blades that are 3”-12” long, and that is 2-7mm across.
 The leaves are folded in the shoot and are without auricles.

-The Broom Sedge as a very aesthetically pleasing plant.
+Broom Sedge is a very aesthetically pleasing plant

 It does most of its growth from early summer through early fall.
 During this time the grass has a reddish-orange hue.
 As the blades are coming out, they are lights to medium green.
 When the grass is more dormant, it turns into a tawny brown color.
 In the winter, the seeds have fine little hairs that catch the sunlight and are evenly distributed along the stems.
 If you have Broom Sedge, you will see many birds, butterflies, and bumblebees.
 Broom Sedge is like no other; it had small green leaves that can be sharp and pointed if rubbed up against.
 This plant looks excellent planted around a pond, lake or stream and loves water.
 The Broom Sedge flows in the wind.
 The roots are shallow and grow in clusters or clumps and enjoy moist, wet soil.